waflint/wflint-blog/source/_drafts/desktop-migration.md

 ## **Thunderbolt**

-A few quirks I've found with this ASUS motherboard's thunderbolt controller is that it _really_ dislikes hot-plug connections.
-Non-issue once everything is fully installed, but definitely a quirk.
+A few quirks I've found with this ASUS motherboard's thunderbolt controller is that it _really_ dislikes hot-plug connections and picking connections back up from sleep.
+Non-issue once everything is fully installed and "settled", but definitely a quirk.

-For this deployment, the ASUS board's Titan Ridge TB4 connection will be sent to a Belkin TB3 dock ([F4U097tt](https://www.belkin.com/thunderbolt-3-dock-pro/F4U097tt.html)) over a [corning optical TB3 cable](https://www.corning.com/oem-solutions/worldwide/en/home/products-solutions/active-optical-cables/thunderbolt-optical-cables.html)
+To connect the ASUS board's Titan Ridge TB4 port, I inially started with a Belkin TB3 Pro dock ([F4U097tt](https://www.belkin.com/thunderbolt-3-dock-pro/F4U097tt.html)) over a [corning optical TB3 cable](https://www.corning.com/oem-solutions/worldwide/en/home/products-solutions/active-optical-cables/thunderbolt-optical-cables.html).
+This functioned more or less as expected once working, but was subject to some gnarly edge cases.
+Resuming connections from sleep was a bit hit or miss, but a major issue came from the initial link on boot.
+Occasionally it would fail to "stick" and would require a whole dance of physically reseating _both_ ends of the connector and rebooting (rebooting without reseating would never work, so perhaps something in the optical transciever?).

+After some additional research and a hint from a [reddit post](https://www.reddit.com/r/Thunderbolt/comments/z33ykc/comment/j3n372s), I picked up a second belkin dock, this time the Thunderbolt 3 Express Dock HD [F4U095](https://www.belkin.com/thunderbolt-3-express-dock-hd---dual-4k-display-85w-psu/P-F4U095.html).
+At the time of writing, this dock is discontinued, but is readily available on ebay for less than $50.
+This dock has worked flawlessly with the Corning cable.
+My only quibble with it is that the onboard displayport handling is only DP1.2, meaning some kind of daisy-chaining was required to get DP1.4 to the monitors.

+### Connection hiccups and Cable Quirks

+One pitfall with the thunderbolt connection mentioned previously was an issue with hot-plugging not behaving as expected, and after trading out to the second MST hub this still wasn't resolved to an acceptable degree.
+What I've gone with longer term is to use hibernation rather than sleep for the system when a low-power standby is needed since I'm not terribly concerned about the wake time so much as that both spin down the onboard HDDs.
+From what I've seen, wake-from-sleep frequently causes the dock's thunderbolt connection to be lost entirely (and making it behave as a "generic" USB-C hub) and requires a full reboot to reestablish full thunderbolt connectivity.

+Another recurring issue is with the behavior of the corning optical thunderbolt cable itself.
+In a windows environment, once working, works exactly as expected.
+Unfortunately, this usually involves a few rebots of the dock or computer and reseating it at the host end.
+Having to do that on each wake-from-standby or each reboot is not particularly appealing.
+Thanks to a [reddit commenter](https://www.reddit.com/r/Thunderbolt/comments/kvuxi3/comment/h2394rb/) suggesting to solve this issue by daisy-chaining it off of another dock, though compatibility of the optical thunderbolt cable itself was also an issue.

+I've tried a few additional docks with the results below having tested directly from the PC

+### Dock Selections

 ### Multi Monitor?